Monorepo Setup

 node_modulesand unresolvable imports - Local: all other resolved file paths within your project

-This is relevant because you can use the origin selector property in your rules to target dependencies based on their categorization as external or local, and also decide if rules apply to dependencies from all origins or only local ones.
+Use the module.origin sub-selector in your policies to target dependencies based on their classification as "local" or "external", and decide whether a policy applies to dependencies from all origins or only local ones.

-So you might want to control how inter-package dependencies in a monorepo are categorized to apply the appropriate rules.
+So you might want to control how inter-package dependencies in a monorepo are categorized to apply the appropriate policies.

-By default, the dependencies rule only applies to local dependencies, and external rule only to external dependencies.
+By default, the dependencies rule only evaluates local dependencies.

 In a monorepo, you might want different behavior: